princepereira/AzureKubernetesServiceTutorial/Windows-Tcp-CLient-Server-Deployment.md

-# Windows Tcp CLient Server Deployment
+# Windows Tcp Client Server Deployment

 This will enable client server test connection tool which can be run in Windows.